juanfonsecasolis/juanfonsecasolis.github.io/README.md

 <iframe width="369" height="207" src="https://www.youtube.com/embed/L7m8BFLCArM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>

 Welcome to my portfolio.
-At this site, you can get information about the content I've written.
+At this site, you can get information about the content I've written, my interests and areas of reasearch.

 ## Interests
 I love applied mathematics.
-I like to use models to represent real life phenomena and to facilitate decision making.
-Decomposing a signal, interpolating, filtering or making predictions, that for me is like doing magic.
-It am also sad to see how little the industry uses all the math a student learns throughout their career.
-Having some training in computer science, quality control and digital audio signal processing, I would like to change that.
+I enjoy creating models to represent real life phenomenas and facilitate decision making.
+For me, decomposing a signal, interpolating it, compressing it, filtering it or making predictions, is like magic.
+Having some knowledge in computer science, quality control and digital signal processing, I would like to help to close the gap between what academy and industry do.

 ## Areas of research
 Mathematical models for software quality control, objective assessment of speech and audio quality, mathematical signal processing, digital audio processing, pattern recognition, and healthcare wearables.